Winery Torres Priorat | Spanish Wine Lover

 WINERIES

-The key to the Torres Family project in Priorat lies in the mix of grapes from the coolest area (Porrera) and from the warmest and southerly El Lloar, where the winery stands.
-The difference between them is such that ripening times can vary up to 20 days.
-Using the Winkler scale, which measures temperatures in wine growing regions, they would be in two separate climates.
-This large group has had vineyards in Priorat since the nineties, but their first wine was not launched until the 2007 vintage.
+The first Torres Family wines in Priorat were a blend of grapes from Porrera, one of the coolest areas of the region, and El Lloar, the warmest village to the south, where the winery is located.
+The difference between the two villages is such that ripening times can vary by up to 20 days.
+According to the Winkler scale, which measures temperatures in wine growing regions, they are in two different climates.
+Recently, Porrera has become an increasingly important part of the Torres portfolio.
+The group has owned vineyards in Priorat since the 1990s, but its first wine was not released until the 2007 vintage.

 TASTING NOTES